• Skip to primary navigation

 Boulangere potatoes pin image.

-Easy boulangère potatoes (pommes boulangère) is a delicious layered potato side dish made with thinly sliced potatoes.
+Easy boulangère potatoes (pommes boulangère) are a delicious layered potato side dish made with thinly sliced potatoes.
 Serve with lamb, roast chicken, or beef for a tasty dinner!

-Layers of white potatoes are baked with onions, herbs (such as thyme or rosemary), and vegetable stock (you can use chicken stock too) until cooked and golden!
+Layers of white potatoes are baked with onions, herbs like thyme or rosemary, and vegetable stock (or chicken stock) until tender and golden brown.

 Boulangère potatoes in a white baking dish.

-I often make these easy cheesy boulangère potatoes (pommes boulangère) instead of roast potatoes for Sunday lunch when we fancy something a bit different!
+I often make these easy cheesy boulangère potatoes (pommes boulangère) for Sunday lunch as a tasty alternative to roast potatoes.

 They're a lot like dauphinoise potatoes but cooked in stock rather than cream, making them healthier!

 👩🍳 Love potatoes?
-Try my easy Parmentier potatoes too!
+Try my easy Parmentier potatoes or dauphinoise potatoes too!

 Jump to: